-Magaliesburg Landscapeshave been treasured for generations and those who first fought for its declaration as a protected environment would be turning in their graves at the current situation facing the area.
-What started out as a quiet ambush attempt against landowners has turned into a situation now receiving major media attention with a growing mass of opposition.
+Magaliesburg Landscapes have been treasured for generations by those who first fought for its declaration as a protected environment.
 For decades Magaliesburg has been home to Environmental Education for schools and many people will fondly remember their school excursions to Happy Acres or in more recent years Mogale’s Gate.

 This photo “Golden Valley Sunset” is just one area out of several thousand hectares facing a mining threat.
 Golden Valley forms part of the Blauuwbank and Magalies River Catchments which together form a sizable and very important river catchment for Gauteng.
 The Magalies river starts at the well known Maloneys Eye and meanders through the Magaliesberg all the way to the Hartebeespoort Dam providing essential water for thousands of people all the way.